banner

 if ((q.mFlags & QueuedInputEvent.FLAG_FINISHED) != 0) {

-// Call the deliver method of the next stage to continue dispatching processing
+// Call the next stage's deliver method to continue dispatching

 forward(q);